boospot/boo-recipes/readme.txt

 == Changelog ==

+= 1.2.2 =
+- Fix: Additional notes not spaning to full width
+- Fix: Adding Recipes required only admin rights, now it fallback to post capabilities i.e. users who can add/edit posts, can add/edit recipes post type.
+- Fix: External Author fields toggle not working
+- New: Additional notes and Short Description field now supports html and shortcode
+- New: POT file updated with translations
+- New: Ability to hide Featured image and publish info if its already added by Theme header

 = 1.2.1 =
 - Fix: file not found error resolved

 = 1.2 =
 - Fix: Some minor issues
-- Improve: Added two new single recipe style in premium
+- Improve: Added two new single recipe style

 = 1.1.2 =
 - Fix: Archive recipes not loading image from settings